-- 1. When adjusting the rear disc gangs laterally, it is best to set the center gang first and then sequentially set the rear gangs on the wing assemblies secondarily. - 2.
-When adjusting the center section rear gang assembly, it may be necessary to first adjust the wing gang assembly in the direction the adjustment is being made. - 3.
-While the typical row unit spacing is 10", the spacing between the row units at the fold break is approximately 10-3/8". - Once the center section rear gang assembly is adjusted and secured in place, the wing rear gang assemblies should be set relative to the center section rear gang assembly. - The wing rear gang assemblies should be adjusted so the first row unit adjacent to the nearest center section rear row unit is 10-3/8" on center from it.
-See Figure 4-4
+- The gang assemblies can be adjusted to the right or left several inches.
+The gang bar adjustment brackets, (Landoll Part Numbers 187631 and 195279) are designed to simplify adjusting the gangs laterally. - The HSL is set at the factory for an optimum floor cut.
+As the disc blades wear down you will find it beneficial to adjust the rear gangs to the machines right side. - When adjusting the rear disc gangs laterally, it is best to first set the gang in the direction of the desired movement so that the gangs do not hit each other. - While the typical row unit spacing is 10", the spacing between the row units at the fold break is approximately 10-3/8".
+Once the center section rear gang assembly is adjusted and secured in place, the wing rear gang assemblies should be set relative to the center section rear gang assembly. - The wing rear gang assemblies should be adjusted so the first row unit adjacent to the nearest center section rear row unit is 10-3/8" on center from it.
+See Figure 4-5

-Figure 4-3: Lateral Adjustment of Gang Assemblies (1 of 2)
+Figure 4-4: Lateral Adjustment of Gang Assemblies (1 of 2)

-Figure 4-4: Lateral Adjustment of Gang Assemblies (2 of 2)
+Figure 4-5: Lateral Adjustment of Gang Assemblies (2 of 2)